themattwilliams/website/learn/api-testing/contract-testing-101.md

 ## API Contract Testing with Arazzo

-Arazzo is an OpenAPI specification for testing workflows across APIs.
+[Arazzo](/learn/arazzo/what-is-arazzo.md) is an OpenAPI specification for testing workflows across APIs.
 It provides a standardized way to document and validate API interactions.

 ![Arazzo Contract Testing](images/arazzo-contract-testing.png)

-* You can use it to document workflows in a machine-readable format
+* You can use it to [document workflows in a machine-readable format](/learn/arazzo/documenting-api-workflows.md) and [understand how workflows and steps work together](/learn/arazzo/understanding-workflows-and-steps.md)
 * These workflows can then be run, tested, and monitored with tools like [Redocly's Respect](https://redocly.com/respect)
 * Arazzo enables consistent testing approaches across different API types and environments

 Redocly Respect is an API contract testing system based on OpenAPI's Arazzo.
-Respect sends API requests to an API server and validates that the response matches the expectations described in the OpenAPI description and in the Arazzo file.
+Respect sends API requests to an API server and validates that the response matches the expectations described in the [OpenAPI description](/learn/openapi/ref-guide.md) and in the Arazzo file.
 This ensures that your APIs function as expected by validating:

 * Status codes
 * Content types
 * Response schemas against their OpenAPI descriptions

+For teams working with complex APIs, consider using [multi-file OpenAPI definitions](/learn/openapi/multi-file-definitions.md) to organize your API contracts effectively.

 ## Getting Started with Contract Testing